 I never wanted to write this blog post.
 My insecurities told me that if I didn't crack the six-figure income mark, I wasn't qualified to share with you how I've made a full-time living off of my tiny little blog.

-I don't have 100,000 followers on Instagram and I certainly don't get a boat load of traffic to my blog.
+I don't have 100,000 followers on Instagram and I certainly don't feel as if I get an impressive number of traffic to my blog.

 After seeing a plethora of sketchy blog advice being dished out online by people who truly do mean well, I decided to sit down and share my story with you, my professional background, how I got started making money online, and the actual steps I took to make a full-time living off of my blog.